demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### panorama-list-pcaps
 ***
 Returns a list of all PCAP files by PCAP type.
+Not available for threat PCAPs.

 #### Base Command